Fuzzy-sh/CANIS-Hackathon/README.md

 # CANIS-Hackathon
+# Title: The Power of NLP and Data Visualization for Data Analysis
 ## What inspired me:

 The explosion of data in recent years has made it increasingly important to extract useful information and insights from large volumes of text data.
 As a result, natural language processing (NLP) techniques have become a crucial tool for data analysis, enabling researchers to understand patterns, trends, and relationships hidden within text data.